Sambosis/compuse/computer_use_demo/prompts/prompt.md

-Your reputation's going down faster than your stock blog I'm the alkaline answer to your acidic existence Breaking down your whole operation with persistent persistence Auto-Chlor's the solution, both chemical and literal While EcoLab's out here acting all bitter and clinical Your rinse arms spray like a leaky garden hose
+Your reputation's going down faster than your stock blog I'm the alkaline answer to your acidic existence Breaking down your whole operation with persistent persistence

+Your rinse arms spray like a leaky garden hose
 While temp readings swing from highs to desperate lows Titration results looking like a horror story